 Now that you’ve got a few ideas in mind for the type of promo video you’d like to produce, let’s take a look at five examples of killer promo videos that we think really hit the nail on the head.

 Escape the Clown (Burger King)

 To mark the release of “It Chapter Two” Burger King Germany leapt at the chance to take a swipe at their clown-fronted rivals.
 Using a combination of geo-targeting and Augmented Reality, the aim of the campaign was to persuade customers to “flee and run” from the golden arches to #EscapeTheClown and take refuge at their nearest Burger King for a one cent Whopper.
-It’s clever, cheeky, tongue-in-cheek and effective – racking up almost 40,000 views on YouTube.
+It’s clever, cheeky, tongue-in-cheek and effective – racking up over 55,000 views on YouTube.
 Burger King managed to simultaneously ramp up the tension with an eerie soundtrack and break it just as easily with moments of wry humour.
 They essentially broke all the rules here and got away with it.

 European Championships (BBC)

 In August 2018, Glasgow and Berlin jointly hosted the inaugural European Championships.
 This new multi-sport event brought the continent’s leading competitors together for an 11-day celebration of world-class sport.
 This promo video for the BBC’s coverage of the event gives a subtle nod to the multinational line-up of athletes, as well as the multi-city hosting setup and the rich heritage of European sport.
 The sumptuously illustrated animation, which takes inspiration from vintage travel posters, features a number of events played out before the backdrop of iconic cities and landscapes from across the continent.
 With its soaring soundtrack, this promotional video really gives you that classic picture postcard “wish you were here” feeling.